sundflux/webvaloa/README.md

 ---------------

 ### Requirements
-Tested to work with: nginx, apache.
+Tested to work with NGINX and Apache.
+Example config for NGINX is included, /config/nginx.conf
 - PHP >= 5.6.4
 - php-imagick
 - php-intl